-The Guide to Expenses (which can be found on the SCTS website at www.scotcourts.gov.uk/coming-to-court/jurors\) will help you to fill in your claim form.
+Accompanying this booklet is an expenses guide which will help you to fill in your claim form.
 If you have any questions about this, you should speak to a court official.
 If required, court staff, will help you fill in the claim form and make sure that you receive the correct expenses.